h-Hasib/h-Hasib/README.md

 <details>
  <summary><h3>💻 Hasib's Coding Journey</h3></summary>
-   I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world - code, unix, linux, theory.
-And all the while, teaching myself web development with a dream to build my own app, but that soon got overshadowed by my desire to excel in C# and its famous framework ASP.NET Core.
-A desire that landed me a full-stack software engineering job upon graduation.
-However.
+   I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world — code, logic, theory, and whatnot.
+And all the while, I was teaching myself web development with a dream to build my own app, but that soon got overshadowed by my desire to excel in C# and its famous framework ASP.NET Core.
+A desire that landed me a junior software engineering job upon graduation.
+However, I found interest in mobile application development, lately.
+I've started working with React Native, a popular framework for developing cross-platform mobile applications.
+I'm using ASP.NET Core Web API and Node.js backend framework for managing databases and API endpoints.
 </details>